Making you more employable

 - Communication – Constant communication with the people you represent is vital to be an effective Course rep. The role will help you improve your verbal and written communication skills as well as your skill of persuasion which again employers' value as a key competency to have.

 - Collaboration/ Problem Solving – As a Course Rep you will be collecting feedback from students.
-You will be aware of the issues that students face on your course and you will be presenting these problems in your SSLC meetings or any encounters you have with academic staff.
+You will be aware of the issues that students face on your course and you will be presenting these problems in your departmental meetings or any encounters you have with academic staff.
 Part of your role will be to work collaboratively with academic staff to solve them.
 This is a skill that employers love to see.

-- Adaptability/ Time Management– To be able to fit your Course Rep commitments around your degree is a great still to develop.
+- Adaptability/ Time Management– To be able to fit your Course Rep commitments around your degree or research is a great still to develop.
 It is all about managing your time well.
 Adaptability skills and time management are great competencies to have and something that employers seek within students.

 Writing about being a Course Rep on your CV